rubenwardy/awards/readme.md

 	* sound [optional]
 	* image [optional]
 	* trigger [optional] [table]
-		* type - "dig" or "place"
+		* type - "dig", "place", "death", "chat" or "join"
 		* (for dig/place type) node - the nodes name
 		* (for all types) target - how many to dig / place
+	* secret [optional] - if true, then player needs to unlock to find out what it is.
 * awards.give_achievement(name,award)
 	* -- gives an award to a player
 * awards.register_onDig(func(player,data))